 Dripping Disturbance: Garfield faces this occasionally.
 First he turns the shower head upside down to stop the dripping, only for it to keep dripping even upside-down, then he notices it as one of the sounds commonly heard at night and then he stops the faucet from dripping by using Jon's toe.

-Exposed Animal Bellybutton: Subverted in one strip.
+Exposed Animal Bellybutton: Played straight with Garfield on more than one occasion, but subverted in one strip.
 Garfield notices a black spot on his belly in the mirror and remarks "I didn't know I had a belly button".
 Said spot turns out to be a bug, which promptly flies away.

 Eye Poke: One strip features a televised face-slapping tournament that ends with one of these from one of the athletes.